 With additional workshops on making beeswax crafts and more, the Alvéole partnership is another great example of Amica’s commitment to lifelong learning that helps residents age with optimism.
 Follow Amica on social to find out more about our daily activities and events featuring everything from music, crafts and art sessions to wine tastings and cooking classes using local, seasonal ingredients.

-to find out what it’s like to enjoy living on your own terms in an elegant Amica residence with outstanding dining, amenities, activities, senior care and safety measures.
+Book a virtual or in-person tour to find out what it’s like to enjoy living on your own terms in an elegant Amica residence with outstanding dining, amenities, activities, senior care and safety measures.